Techniques 22 min read

 The problem: elements in sequence, not in hierarchy

-Consider this fragment.
-The items we want are not children of a shared parent — they're loose text nodes separated by <br/>, bracketed by two headings:
+Here is the fragment the rest of this article works against.
+The items are not children of a shared parent.
+They are loose text nodes separated by <br/>, bracketed by two headings:

 html